erwindon/com.dondorp.homey.byrondb/README.txt

 You may create more complicated scenarios where you let the Homey flow decide whether or not to send a command to the bell.
 First pair be bell so that it has a known internal ID.
 Then remove the batteries from the push button and reinsert them.
 This gives the push button a new random internal ID.
 Unless you are unlucky, the push button now has a different internal ID than the bell.
 You can use this to let your Homey decide whether the bell should indeed ring.

 #### Protocols
-The Byron DB series push buttons and bells all use the same 433MHz-based protocol.
+The Byron DB series push buttons and chimes all use the same 433MHz-based protocol.
 It uses a simple message consisting of 32 bits.
 The internal structure for the message has not yet been determined.